 In the film: Timon, the wise-cracking sidekick of Pumbaa (we'll get to him later).

 In real life: Meerkats are communal animals who often look out for one another.
-Several members of a group of meerkats will stand sentry (on their hind legs) to watch out for predators, and will warn the larger group to the presence of danger using specific calls.
-And they babysit for one another — female meerkats will care for the offspring of other female meerkats, feeding them and protecting them from danger.
+Several members of a group of meerkats will stand sentry (on their hind legs) to watch out for predators, and warn the larger group to the presence of danger using specific calls.
+And they babysit for one another — female meerkats care for the offspring of other female meerkats, feeding them and protecting them from danger.

 In the film: Pumbaa, who — along with Timon — adopts Simba when he's exiled following the death of Mufasa.